 First of all, it’s not legal to own a Tanuki without a special exotic animal permit.

 - Tanukis are rarely — and not easily — domesticated

 - Tanukis live in zoos, not homes.
 Zoo Atlanta has some.

 - Tanukis, according the Japan Times, have their populations kept in check by ” cyclic attacks of mange, a debilitating skin disease caused by parasites, or by a form of the viral disease distemper”

 - Side effects of mange can be fatal

-Feeding a Tanuki, as in the video below, is against the recommendation of nearly every animal activist and expert in the world.The BEST SALES on Amazon NOW ]
+Feeding a Tanuki, as in the video below, is against the recommendation of nearly every animal activist and expert in the world.Up to 70% off on Hottest Amazon Deals]